 - You can add as many tracks as you want to each video/slide.
 This way, you can add each track for each duration in the video/slide.

 To set an audio track as background music, do as follows:

-Step 2: Right-click the audio Time Bar > Play over Multiple Slides.
+Step 1: Right-click the audio Time Bar > Play over Multiple Slides.
 This option comes in handy when your presentation has more than one slide.
 You want background music to play continuously throughout all slides.
 There are two available options, namely Top Layer and Bottom Layer.
-Both of these options create the same effect when the Show Media Controls check box isn’t selected as you don’t show the controls.
+Both of these options create the same effect when the Show Media Controls check box in the Properties pane isn’t selected as you don’t show the controls.
 But note that the layer you place the audio object affects the stack order of objects on a slide.